-- The penny equivalent is \$3,525,547, up from \$3,290,409 in the current year. - Budget and Management staff project sales taxes to grow by 5.1%, generating \$65,041,383 in operating revenue, or 15.5% of total general fund revenue.
+- The penny equivalent is \$3,578,908, up from \$3,525,547 in the current year. - Budget and Management staff project sales taxes to grow by 2.0%, generating \$66,352,947 in operating revenue, or 15.3% of total general fund revenue.
 Factors negatively affecting sales taxes include actions by the North Carolina legislature, refunds claimed by non-profit organizations, and volatility associated with the local economy.
-Last year, the legislature changed the distribution methodology amount for counties across the State, redistributing a portion of some of the growth in urban counties to the rural areas.
-Several bills have been filed this year that could further impact our collections.
-The projected budget assumes continued growth, but is somewhat tempered by the potential impact of higher than normal refunds and continued redistribution of sales taxes generated locally. - The projected revenue growth generates an additional \$3,165,773 to support the schools using the funding formula.
-This will be the sixth year in a row that the formula has been in place and will increase the annual support for the operation of the system to \$124,566,847.
-This amount, combined with debt service payments for facilities, increases the total support for the system to \$168,710,454, or 40.13% of the total budget.

-- This is the third year in a row where the continuation budget is balanced with an operational surplus of \$190,261.
-These funds are available for appropriation. - The recommended budget continues to address competitive elements of employee compensation in a strategic and fiscally responsible manner.
-Personnel-related costs are the second largest expenditure (behind support for the schools) and totals \$139,828,942 annually.
+The projected budget assumes continued growth, but is somewhat tempered by the concern that sales taxes will not meet budget for the current FY18 budget year. - The projected revenue growth generates an additional \$1,266,822 to support the schools using the funding formula.
+As mentioned earlier, this will be the seventh year in a row that the formula has been in place and will increase the annual support for the operation of the system to \$125,873,593.
+This amount, combined with debt service payments for facilities, increases the total support for the system to \$168,644,561, or 38.9% of the total budget. - The continuation budget is balanced with an operational surplus of \$439,038 that may be used to fund Alternate Service Level requests or reduce the use of Appropriated Fund Balance.
+I have identified six priority Alternate Service Level requests for funding with these dollars. - The recommended budget continues to address competitive elements of employee compensation in a strategic and fiscally responsible manner.
+Personnel-related costs are the second largest expenditure (behind support for the schools) and totals \$144,971,269 annually.
 The recommended budget includes continued funding of the performance pay plan.
-The recommended budget includes performance adjustments at an average 3.11% with a range of 1% 5%.
-The recommended budget also funds employee health and dental benefits, continuation of longevity pay, pension contributions to the Local Government Employee Retirement Systems (LGRS), 401k contributions of 5% for law enforcement personnel and 2.5% for other full-time employees, and an update of the compensation study that was completed last year.
-The recommended funding level for all personnel-related accounts reflects an increase of \$3,063,204 or 2.2% from the current fiscal year.
+The recommended budget includes performance adjustments at an average 2.89% with a range of 1% 4%.
+The recommended budget also funds employee health and dental benefits, continuation of longevity pay, pension contributions to the Local Government Employee Retirement Systems (LGRS), 401(k) contributions of 5% for law enforcement personnel and 2.5% for other Full-Time employees, and funds for compensation and classification adjustments for various positions pending the completion of a study from the Piedmont Triad Regional Council of Governments.
+The recommended funding level for all personnel-related accounts reflects an increase of \$4,247,466 or 3.0% over the current fiscal year.
 Management believes this is sufficient to remain competitive despite the relatively low unemployment rate and other pressures on the human resources system.